Excerpt from the government of Ontario’s ‘Newsroom’

 Did you, the ready feel that Digital Specialty Chemicals Ltd. took every precaution reasonable?
 I would say not!

-At the very least, they should have contacted the Supplier for further information and clarification of long term storage.
+At the very least, they should have contacted the Supplier or manufacturer for further information and clarification of long term storage.
 There should have been better monitoring of the containers due to the long term power outage.

 The company’s chemical engineering department should have been contacted for further instructions.